surfacesyntacticud/guidelines/README.md

-# Annotation guideline
+# Annotation guidelines
-Source code of https://guidelines.surfacesyntacticud.org/ , a guideline for SUD annotation This repository contains an annotation guideline and the necessary tools for its creation for a new language.
+Source code of https://guidelines.surfacesyntacticud.org/, guidelines for SUD annotation This repository contains an annotation guidelines and the necessary tools for its creation for a new language.
 The following instructions will guide you on how to work with this repository.

 ## Tools